 What does not

 See extra comments below for full write up on how to install pre-requisites.
-Also, MeGUI is distributed as a zip file, thus does not need installation.
+With the prerequisites installed all functions appear to work.
+I couldn't find any that don't work.
+Please note that MeGUI is distributed as a zip file, thus does not need installation.
 Unzip and run it.

 What was not tested

 The automatic MeGUI update functions, AVS 64 bit plugins.

 I only tested MeGUI 32-bit, although 64-bit should also work.
 Encodings were slower than Windows native and required a few work-arounds.

 MeGUI is a complex and very capable tool in the right hands.
 Learn how to use it here: https://en.wikibooks.org/wiki/Category:Book:MeGUI/Guides

 - Wine ( wine-7.4 (Staging) ( I manually installed it from command line and NOT from Software manager! see https://wiki.winehq.org/Ubuntu for Linux Mint 20.x )

 - Execute WineCFG, from command line, confirming default Windows environment as Windows 7 ( I have not attempted loading as Windows 10 or newer. ) This sets up the environment so that you have the .wine directory in your home directory.
 This is where you will need to place files so that wine can navigate to them easily from within the 'Windows' explorer path.

 - Install the latest version of winetricks, using the one from the official repository, and not the one from the software manager.
 See this site, under installing at the bottom of the page: https://wiki.winehq.org/Winetricks